-Dizziness is a vague term that is used to describe all kinds of sensations.
-Dizziness can be caused by dehydration, low blood pressure, motion sickness, and from spinning around as you would on a merry-go-round.
+Dizziness is a vague term that describes all kinds of sensations.
+Dizziness can stem from dehydration, low blood pressure, motion sickness, and spinning around as you would on a merry-go-round.
 Vertigo, however, is a true sense of false movement.
 Vertigo can make a person feel dizzy, but always has the elements of whirling, spinning, swaying, or tilting.
-Some vertigo sufferers may feel as if they’re experiencing the movement and others may feel as if their surroundings are spinning.
+Some vertigo sufferers may feel as if they’re experiencing the movement.
+Others may feel as if their surroundings are spinning.
 Unlike dizziness, true vertigo is often accompanied by nausea or even vomiting.

-The reasons for this imbalance are not entirely clear, but the difference might be accounted for in the facts that women experience bone loss and vitamin D deficiently differently than men.
-One of the main components of otoconia, crystals embedded in the inner ear that can loosen and cause BPPV (benign paroxysmal positional vertigo), is calcium and both bone loss and low vitamin D levels can affect your body’s calcium metabolism.
+The reasons for this imbalance are not entirely clear.
+However, the difference might be due to the fact that women experience bone loss and vitamin D deficiency differently than men.
+One of the main components of otoconia, crystals in the inner ear that can cause BPPV, is calcium.
+Both bone loss and low vitamin D levels can affect your body’s calcium metabolism.
 Migraines are also more common in women, and many migraine sufferers will also have some type of associated vestibular function.

 Because vertigo attacks frequently come on suddenly without warning, many people living with vertigo develop anxiety, panic attacks, and depression.
-Chronic vertigo has the potential to cause a big impact on quality of life.
-Some people may lose the ability to drive a car, hold a job, or care for themselves and their family, which can take a great emotional toll.
+Chronic vertigo has the potential to cause a big impact on the quality of life.
+Some people may lose the ability to drive a car, hold a job, or care for themselves and their families.
+This can take a great emotional and mental toll.

-- Activities that challenge your sense of balance can help with vertigo.
-As we age, we may naturally lose coordination and the ability to balance as well as we did when we were younger.
+As we age, we may naturally lose coordination and the ability to balance.
 Additionally, the neurons in your inner ears may not function as well, adding to the problem.
 Finding activities that you like that give your sense of balance a challenge may help you to stave off vertigo attacks.
 Try things like yoga, dancing, and tai chi to keep yourself nimble.

 Many vertigo sufferers have one thing in common: a past injury or trauma to the neck or head.
 This connection is often missed because there can be a lag time of many years between the injury and the onset of vertigo symptoms.
-Head position plays a critical role in normal balance and when the uppermost vertebra in the neck, the atlas (C1), is not able to balance the head in a neutral position, vertigo can easily result.
+The head position plays a critical role in normal balance and when the uppermost vertebra in the neck, the atlas (C1), is not able to balance the head in a neutral position, vertigo can easily result.